ach222/startup/README.md

 - [x] **Restricts functionality** - All non-auth endpoints are protected by login middleware.

 ## WebSocket Deliverable
 Full websocket functionality has been implemented.
+Application is fully functional.

 - [x] **Backend listens for websocket connections** - Done!
 - [x] **Frontend makes websocket connection** - Done!
 - [x] **Data sent over the websocket connection** - Done!
 Messages are sent when another user starts or completes a game.
 - [x] **Data sent over websocket connection displayed** - Done!
 Notifications are shown when another user starts or completes a game.

-## Final Deliverable
-Application is fully functional.

-- [x] **Application is fully functional** - Done!
+- [x] **Application is fully functional; all components are visible and functional** - Done!